- Containers do not have network connectivity

 - Restart calico/node on the bad node to pick up the changes.

 - Reenable scheduling of worklods on the node.

 kubectl uncordon mynode.internal.projectcalico.org

-To prevent this problem from occurring, we recommend always mounting the
+To prevent this problem from occurring, we recommend always explicitly specifiying the desired node name

 Check BGP peer status